-The first experiment of the study was meticulously designed to investigate the participants' ability to discern and identify distinct vibratory zones displayed on a smartphone screen.
-The smartphone interface was programmed to generate vibrations within a specified zone; the zone is divided into bars, characterized by the width of bars, precisely 50, 25, 20, 15, 10, 5, 4, 3, 2 and 1 pixels.
-These vibratory zones were activated if participants had touched the area to challenge the participants' tactile perception skills in a controlled yet realistic simulation of smartphone usage.
+Experiment 1 was meticulously designed to investigate the participants’ ability to discern and identify distinct vibratory zones displayed on a smartphone screen.
+The smartphone interface was programmed to generate vibrations within a specified zone; the zone is divided into bars, characterized by the width of bars, precisely 50, 25, 20, 15, 10, 5, 4, 3, 2, and 1 pixels.
+These vibratory zones were activated if participants touched the area to challenge their tactile perception skills in a controlled yet realistic simulation of smartphone usage.

-The Fig.~\ref{CMC} shows normalized confusion matrices for two groups of participants, labeled as VI participants and S participants.
+Fig.~\ref{CMC} shows normalized confusion matrices for two groups of participants, labeled as VI and S participants.
 Each matrix visualizes the predictive performance of a classification model by comparing actual outcomes (rows) with predicted outcomes (columns).
 The color intensity corresponds to the normalized values, as indicated by the color bar on the right.

-As can be seen from the figure, both VI and S group participants made accurate judgments for all grating images, meaning they responded to any cpcm grating.
-Which means, according to Table.~\ref{participants} and Eq.(\ref{eq2}), every participant responded to 3.369 cpmm grating, the highest spatial frequency used in this study.
-Thus, this experiment did not identify the theoretical upper limit of the tactile grating acuity test for either the visually impaired or sighted participants.
-However, a comparison of the specific judgment accuracies between the VI and S groups still it nonetheless provided indirect evidence of the perceptual potential of touch as a sensory modality, and revealed differences in tactile sensitivity between S and VI participants.
+From Fig.~\ref{CMC}, the VI and S participants made accurate judgments for all grating images, meaning they responded to any cpmm grating.
+According to Table~\ref{table-single} and Eq.~\ref{eq2}, every participant responded to a 3.369-cpmm grating, the highest spatial frequency used in this study.
+Thus, this experiment did not identify the theoretical upper limit of the tactile grating acuity test for the VI or S participants.
+However, a comparison of the specific judgment accuracies between the VI and S groups provided indirect evidence of the perceptual potential of touch as a sensory modality and revealed differences in tactile sensitivity between the S and VI participants.